QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-02-17-utilizing-nvidia-hardware-in-kubernetes-on-virtual-machines.md

 After having gotten an LLM to run locally on Windows 11 and then querying it with open webui, I would like to replicate the setup on kubernetes.

-I started reading and came up with a rough idea of the steps involved and what I needed to do to execute them.
+I started reading wikis, blogs, watched youtube videos, and came up with a rough idea of the steps involved and what I needed to do to execute them.

+For reference my kubernetes cluster consists of a handful of Virtual Machines running Talos Linux, all running on top of one physical machine running Proxmox.

+In broad strokes I would nee to

 1. Get the GPU to run in a VM
    a.
 Configure the hypervisor to be able to passthrough the GPU